telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ````

-The grid is now populated with the data:
+The grid is now populated with the data.

 ![aws-dynamo-db004](images/aws-dynamo-db004.png)